geostyler/geostyler/src/Component/Symbolizer/LineEditor/LineEditor.example.md

-This demonstrates the use of LineEditor.
+This demonstrates the use of `LineEditor`.

 ```jsx
 const React = require('react');